asamuzaK/withExEditor/README.md

 ### Command line options
 * Use when you want to start the editor with command line options.
-* When using backslash (`\`) character, it must be escapted with an extra backslash.
+* When using backslash (`\`) character, it must be escaped with an extra backslash.
 ex: `C:\\Windows`
 * If argument contains space(s), quote them with the double quotation mark (`"`).
 ex: `"Some Arg"`

 ### DISPLAY environment variable
 * For Linux only.
-Set this option if "Cannot open display" error occured.
+Set this option if "Cannot open display" error occurred.
 Maybe, you also need to set "xhost".

 ### Access key on context menu
 * You can choose any key.
 But, it must be a single character.